datamol-io/graphium/docs/pretrained_models.md

-# GOLI pretrained models
+# Graphium pretrained models

-GOLI provides a set of pretrained models that you can use for inference or transfer learning.
+Graphium provides a set of pretrained models that you can use for inference or transfer learning.
 The models are available on Google Cloud Storage at `gs://graphium-public/pretrained-models`.

-You can load a pretrained models using the GOLI API:
+You can load a pretrained models using the Graphium API:

 ```python
 import graphium